Massage stones are one of the best therapeutic tools a massage therapist can have.

 To reduce the risk of burning a client, it is important to use warm massage stones rather than hot massage stones.
 Hot massage stones should never be placed directly on bare skin without moving them.
 (Warm stones are about 125 to127 degrees Fahrenheit, while hot stones are about 127 to 130 degrees Fahrenheit.)

 It is more effective to repeat the process often, rather than to sustain the pressure for a long period of time.
 Prolonged pressure on the point may irritate the area or hyper stimulate nerve receptors.
 Repeating the process gives the tissue an opportunity to allow the blood to flow more easily, carrying toxins away and bringing oxygen to the affected area.

 Tap the first stone with the second stone, using the weight of the second stone to apply appropriate pressure.
 Tap for seven to 10 seconds to allow the trigger point to release.
 This vibration method is also effective for releasing stress and tension in larger areas of the body.
 Place a massage stone flat on the effective area and tap it with a second stone as you continue to move the first stone along the muscle.

 This method is helpful in gently breaking up scar tissue.
 Place the edge of the stones on either side of the scar, tilt on an inward angle, and move in opposing directions.
 When selecting the size of the stone to use, follow this rule: The larger the area to be worked, the larger the stone; the smaller the area to be worked, the smaller the stone.

 Without the use of a lubricant, warm the tissue by moving with a flat, hot stone on the skin.
 Next, raise the stone on an angle and glide with the long edge of the stone through the tissue.
-After several passes, choose a more narrowedge of the stone and slowly move through the muscle, separating the fibers as you go, making several passes.
+After several passes, choose a more narrow edge of the stone and slowly move through the muscle, separating the fibers as you go, making several passes.

 Each of these techniques is valuable in relieving discomfort in problem areas.
 The use of massage stones makes all the techniques more effective.
 Follow my articles as I describe how to help alleviate problem areas in particular muscles using these techniques with massage stones.
 There are many ways to relieve troubled areas; I will discuss what has worked for my staff and I over the past 16 years.

-Please look for future articles on www.MASSAGEmag.com, as I explore the exciting arena of stone massage.
+Please look for future articles on MASSAGE Magazine as I explore the exciting arena of stone massage.
 I will write about safety issues, contraindications, the expansion of stone therapy to different modalities, the evolution into cold-stone therapy with marble stones and now the resurgence of stone massage with the innovation of carved basalt stones.
 I will also discuss accessory products, such as massage oil, essential oils, heaters, textiles, DVDs and seminars.
 I look forward to an ongoing conversation with you.